 Description

 Infallibility means an incapability for someone to be wrong under particular circumstances.
 If I had “mathematical infallibility,” you could give me a math test and know with absolute certainty that any question I didn’t leave blank is correct.
 The Catholics and the Orthodox believe that the true Church is infallible in defining doctrine, “doctrine” being teaching on the particular truths which are necessary for our salvation.
-Like the math test, this doesn’t mean the true Church has the answer to everything all at once; it just means whatever doctrines the Church “doesn’t leave blank” are true and binding, ipso facto.
-St. Paul calls the Church “the pillar and foundation of truth” for this reason (1 Tim.
-3:15).
+Like the math test, this doesn’t mean the true Church has the answer to everything all at once; it just means whatever doctrines the Church “hasn’t left blank” are true and binding, ipso facto.
 But of course, this information is useless if we can’t tell which Church is the true one.
-How does the true Church differentiate herself from the endless schism of the Protestants?
+How does Christ distinguish the true Church?

-So, Apostolic succession with Christ’s promise of infallibility solves this problem of self-referential spirituality leading to damnation.
+So, Apostolic succession indicates that the Church belongs to Christ, and the Church which belongs to Christ is the infallible font of unblemished faith.
+Simple enough.
 But there’s another problem.
 Today, there are four Apostolic communions: Catholics, Eastern Orthodox, Oriental Orthodox, and Assyrian Church of the East.
 Each of these communions consider the others heretical for (at least) one doctrine.
-Of course, there is only one truth, so only one can be “the pillar of truth.”
-Again, self-referential spirituality is a threat to salvation; we can’t just pick one communion out of a hat.
+Of course, there is only one truth, so only one can be “the pillar of truth” and absolute spiritual authority.
 I will demonstrate that none beside the Catholic Church have a clear, objective claim to being the one true Church.
-I call this argument “the principle of differentiation.”
+Namely, the Catholic Church has the only objective, clear, visible, historical and scriptural principle of differentiation.

 Visible Hierarchy